-IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2023, with comparative figures required.
-Early application is permitted, provided the entity also applies IFRS 9 and

-IFRS 15 on or before the date it first applies IFRS 17.
-Retrospective application is required.
-However, if full retrospective application for a Company of insurance contracts is impracticable, then the entity is required to choose either a modified retrospective approach or a fair value approach.
-The Company is currently in the process of conducting gap assessment and impact analysis for IFRS 17.
+IFRS 17 is effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
+Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
+The Company is currently evaluating the expected impact.
+The Company has also taken the temporary exemption to defer the adoption of IFRS 15 and IFRS 9 till the adoption of IFRS 17